More Democratic Lawmakers Refuse to Attend Inauguration

 Rep. William Lacy Clay

-A member of the St. Louis-area congressional delegation, Rep. William Lacy Clay will not attend Trump’s inauguration.
-His spokesman, Steve Engelhard, told the Post-Dispatch that he would “be back home in St. Louis speaking to school kids” instead.
+Steve Engelhard, a spokesman for Clay, told the St. Louis Post-Dispatch Clay won’t attend the inauguration because he would “be back home in St. Louis speaking to school kids,” instead.

 New York